fmidev/smartmet-tools-grid/doc/filesys2smartmet.md

   smartmet.library.grid-files.configFile = "$(SMARTMET_CONF)/smartmet-library-grid-files/grid-files.conf"
 </pre>

 If the " **filesys2smartmet**" application does not manage to identify all grid parameters then the reason is most likely found from the configuration information of this library.
-More information about the mapping definitions can be found from the "grid-files.pdf" document.
+More information about the mapping definitions can be found from the <a href="https://github.com/fmidev/smartmet-library-grid-files/blob/master/doc/grid-files.md">"grid-files"</a> document.

 <hr/>